 Dombey's Unci is a powerful and gritty exploration of the interconnections between family, identity, and the struggles of contemporary life ...
 It is unflinching in its portrayal of childhood abuse and its lasting scars, which makes the novel a poignant reflection on identity, cultural heritage, and the spirit of resilience.
 Dombey's writing is superb and delectable, and the novel stands out in its originality and in the emotional currents that move the plot forward.

-From an SPR review of an earlier edition of Unci that had been published under another title:
+What follows is from the SPR review of an earlier edition of Unci that had been published under another title:

 The author has plumbed the depths of human darkness and resilience in what is a gritty, visionary novel, an intersecting tale of disparate lives in the deadly orbit of fate.
 Scrawled across the canvas of New York City and far beyond to realms past reality in the Connecticut countryside, The author has crafted a spiraling story of redemption, destiny, and survival.